Sajiyah-Salat/BlogWeb/README.md

 6. Stage your changes(`git add .`) & commit your changes(` git commit -m "<your_commit_message>"`)
 7. Push your local commits to the remote repo(` git push origin YourBranchName`)
 8. Create a PR

+#### Congrats you have created your first ever pull request
+**Please note there are specific folders for specific files.
+Please add your file in proper folder or else it will be rejected.
+If you have any doubts, add it in discussion section**
 <br></br>
 > ## Thanks to all our contributors
 <img src = "https://contrib.rocks/image?repo=Sajiyah-Salat/BlogWeb"/>